 What is Cooperative Banking?

-Functions of a Cooperative Bank
+How does a Cooperative Bank work?

 Here’s a general overview of how cooperative banks work:

-- Membership: Cooperative banks have a defined membership base.
-Individuals or businesses who meet specific eligibility criteria can become members of the bank by purchasing shares or making an initial deposit|
+|Membership||Individuals or businesses who meet specific eligibility criteria can become members by purchasing shares or making an initial deposit|

-- Democratic Governance: Cooperative banks operate on the principle of democratic governance, where members have equal voting rights regardless of the number of shares they hold.
-Members elect a board of directors from among themselves to oversee the bank’s operations and make key decisions.|
+|Democratic Governance||Every member has equal voting rights regardless of the number of shares they hold.
+Members elect a board of directors among themselves to oversee the bank’s operations and make key decisions.|

-- Capital Formation: Members contribute to the bank’s capital by purchasing shares or making deposits.
+|Capital Formation||Members contribute to the bank’s capital by purchasing shares or making deposits.
 These funds serve as the primary source of capital for the bank’s lending activities and other financial services.|

-Structure of Cooperative Banking
+Understanding the Structure of Cooperative Banking

 State Cooperative Banks

-The working capital of SCB is obtained from deposits, funds, borrowings from RBI, state governments and other resources.|
+|Source of capital||The working capital of SCB is obtained from deposits, funds, borrowings from RBI, state governments and other resources.|

 Central Cooperative Banks (CCBs)

-Central Cooperative Banks (CCBs) are cooperatives that are established and managed in accordance with the Cooperative Societies Act.
-They are formed to promote economic development in rural areas and to provide credit and banking services to agricultural producers and small businesses.
+|Definition||Central Cooperative Banks (CCBs) are cooperatives that are established and managed in accordance with the Cooperative Societies Act.|

 |Source of capital||The working capital for the central cooperative banks is primarily raised from individual funds, deposits, borrowings etc.|

 Primary Agricultural Credit Societies

-They are financial cooperatives that are typically organized by farmers and other agricultural professionals to provide credit and other services to farmers.|
+|Definition||These financial cooperatives are typically organized by farmers and other agricultural professionals to provide credit and other services to farmers.|

-They also offer other services, such as crop insurance, storage services, and help marketing, that help farmers to manage their operations.
-Primary agricultural credit societies are often organized in rural areas where access to traditional banking services may be limited.|
+|Segment served||Primary agricultural credit societies are often organized in rural areas where access to traditional banking services may be limited.|

-Advantages of Cooperative Banks:
+Advantages of Cooperative Banks